rehierl/abstract-properties/16-x-tree-encodings/16-2-enc-node-levels/1-2-in-pre-order.md

 end
 ```

-Note that sequence `rp` is intended to maintain a rooted path as a sequence
+Note that the rooted path `rp` is no simple stack, but a stack with extended
-of nodes.
-Usually, this would be implemented as a stack of nodes.
-However,
-since a stack maintains its elements in reverse, one needs to think of `rp`
-as a simple hashtable.
+functionality.
+This additional functionality has the purpose of reducing a
+path if the next subsequent level is lower than the previous level value.

 Note that expression `rp.setLast(level, node)` is expected to set the given
 node at the specified level.
 Furthermore, the call is expected to maintain a
 reference of the node that was set last, and which can be retrieved via the
 rooted path's `.currentLast` property.

-Note that the above decoding algorithm is **similar to rank-based algorithms**.
-That is because the current node, assuming all is in order, always is a child
+Note the similarity with **rank-based algorithms**, which is because the
+current node, assuming all is in order, always is a child to one of the
-to one of the nodes in the current rooted path.
-(More detailed explanations
+nodes in the current rooted path.
+(More detailed explanations will follow
-will follow eventually).
+eventually).